-The optimal resolution would depend on the parameters of the economy.
+In summary, the optimal procedure depends on the parameters of the economy.
 A bankruptcy system that allows APR violations rewards the entrepreneur if he cooperates in a rescue by starting early.
 This reward violates APR because it must be paid even if some of the firm's debt is not paid in full.
 This procedure allows an efficient rescue or an efficient early liquidation, mitigating the delay effect.
 On the other hand it does not induce the firm to exert the right effort because the firm receives a non-zero pay-off in bad states.
-Therefore the optimal procedure depends on which incentive it is more important to the parties to encourage: optimal effort, at the cost of foregoing the opportunity of an efficient early intervention, or optimal disclosure at a cost of reduce the incentive to effort.
+Therefore the optimal procedure depends on which incentive it is more important to the parties to encourage: optimal effort, at the cost of foregoing the opportunity of an efficient early intervention, or optimal disclosure at a cost of reducing the incentive to effort.

 To see the aggregate effect consider A = losses of delay per insolvent firm.
-As number of firms in financial distress is $(1 - p{solv}(e)) \cdot N$, the total cost of delay is $(1 - p{solv}(e)) \cdot N \cdot A$.
-As like gambling, a bankruptcy law with strong punishment to debtors raises their incentive to work hard $(\downarrow (1 - p{solv}(e)) \cdot N)$ but with negative effect in delay declaring bankruptcy $(\uparrow A)$.
-At the other hand a lenient bankruptcy system leads the opposite result.
+As the number of firms in financial distress is $(1 - p{solv}(e))N$ , the total cost of delay is $(1 - p{solv}(e))NA$ .
+As in gambling, a bankruptcy law with strong punishment to debtors raises their incentive to work hard $(\downarrow (1 - p{solv}(e))N)$ but with negative effect in delay declaring bankruptcy $(\uparrow A)$ .
+On the other hand a lenient bankruptcy system leads to the opposite result.
 The final effect is ambiguous with a trade-off between effort and the incentive to delay.
 If we consider the system that gives top priority to other claims instead of creditors' claims, the final result is no longer ambiguous because it provides a negative effect in effort (proposition 7) and does not reward debtors to incentive optimal disclosure, increasing the proportion of financial distressed firms and remaining constant the delay, increasing the aggregate delay losses.